10 Methods for Tenants to Show Proof of Income

-Here are eight proof of income examples that tenants can provide to show that they have sufficient income for your rental property:
+In this article, we take a closer look at 10 different proof of income examples that tenants can provide to show that they have sufficient income to afford to rent your rental property.

 1. Pay Stubs

-Pay stubs are the gold standard of providing income as they include many relevant pieces of information.
-Some of these examples include employee’s name, employer’s name, gross income, contact details, and payment frequency.
+Pay stubs are the gold standard for providing income as they include many relevant pieces of information, including the employee’s name, employer’s name, gross income, contact details, and payment frequency.

 A landlord should be requesting two to three months of pay stubs.
 This way, one can gauge the fluctuations that occur every month and see if the tenant’s income is sufficient for the unit.
 Bonuses and overtime may not be reliable enough to justify approving a prospective tenant.